prot0ndev/Secret-Folder/README.md

 - No worries!
 You can download it from here again so you can access your hidden folder.

 > "How can I change the password?"
-From here;
+- Find the line from down below in the batch file
 ```batch
 REM You can set your password from below this comment
 if NOT %pass%== ballsofsigma123 goto FAIL
 REM You can set your password from above this comment
 ```
-Just change "ballsofsigma123" to something else.
+Just change "ballsofsigma123" to anything you want.